liquidmelon/adapt-component-pageJumper/README.md

-this component was derived from the text component which can be found here: https://github.com/adaptlearning/adapt-contrib-text
+this component was derived from adaptlearning's text component which can be found here: https://github.com/adaptlearning/adapt-contrib-text